mahussain1/Image-Segmentaion/README.md

  *Predicted Output*

+##Train
+For training, model configuration can be set in `config.py` file.
+I trained this model for binary class segmentation using U-Net.
+Due to unavailability of GPU, it took 16 hours to train a model on CPU.

+## Model File

 Note: Code and custom datset are taken from [@seth814](https://github.com/seth814).
 I changed code files to work on CPU and interpret a input image to perform semantic segmentation.